Protecting Your World

 You pay for the basement space when you buy a house.
 It would be great if the basement could be part of the home’s living, usable space and not just the area no one wants to even look at or smell.

 It is possible.
-However, it takes planning and the correct products to finish a basement the correct way.
-But once the right decisions have been made, the basement can be so much more than just foundational support.
+However, it takes planning and the correct products to finish a basement correctly.
+Once the right decisions have been made, the basement can be so much more than just foundational support.

 SUBFLOORING